-- Support legislative efforts to provide sustaining wages to IHSS (In-Home Support Services) workers while limiting the County's obligation to increases in local required funding. - Support efforts to sustain or restore funding for Health and Human Services safety-net programs and regulations, including: CalFresh Categorical Eligibility; School Lunch Programs; Health Care Enrollment (inmates); Preventing Elder and Dependent Care Abuse; Fees and Charges for Residential Care Facilities for the Elderly; Long-Term Care Ombudsman Program; Drug Abuse Prevention and Safe Disposal Program; Childhood Vaccinations; and Child Welfare/Fatality Case notifications. - Advocate for the allocation of additional realignment revenues.
-Current cost-sharing ratios no longer reflect counties' long-term ability to control costs in the programs. - Support additional funding and programs that provide improved access to local mental health services, including increased and consistent funding for mental health housing programs, crisis support, and jail diversion programs. - Support insurance parity for mental health services to ensure residents with private insurance have the same services available as those with Medi-Cal. - Advocate for the legislature to review the innovation component of the Mental Health Services Act for accountability.
-Innovation in rural, suburban and urban counties vary drastically and should be evaluated based on local demographics. - Support sustainable funding for Emergency Medical Services (EMS) Systems.
+- Support legislative efforts to provide sustaining wages to IHSS workers while limiting the County's obligation to increases in local required funding. - Support efforts to sustain or restore funding for Health and Human Services safety-net programs and regulations, including: CalFresh Categorical Eligibility; School Lunch Programs; Health Care Enrollment (inmates); Preventing Elder and Dependent Care Abuse; Fees and Charges for Residential Care Facilities for the Elderly; Long-Term Care Ombudsman Program; Drug Abuse Prevention and Safe Disposal Program; Childhood Vaccinations; and Child Welfare Services. - Advocate for the allocation of additional realignment revenues.
+Current cost-sharing ratios no longer reflect counties' long-term ability to control costs in the programs. - Support additional funding and programs that provide improved access to local mental health services, including increased and consistent funding for mental health housing programs, crisis support, and jail diversion programs and services for foster youth with complex needs. - Support insurance parity for mental health services to ensure residents with private insurance have the same services available as those with Medi-Cal. - Advocate for the legislature to review the innovation component of the Mental Health Services Act for accountability.
+Innovation in rural, suburban, and urban counties vary drastically and should be evaluated based on local demographics. - Support sustainable funding for Emergency Medical Services (EMS) Systems. - Support funding incentives for homeless providers who develop and implement meaningful and integrated workforce development programs. - Support funding for small business wage subsidies to hire homeless and recently homeless individuals. - Continue to monitor legislative efforts that provide sustaining wages for IHSS workers while limiting the County's obligation to increase local funding.

-- Support for a new Centers for Medicare & Medicaid Services (CMS) Medicaid waivers for California.
-The new Cal-AIM waiver proposal is essential to enhance services at the local level particularly in regards to mental health, substance use treatment services and homeless services. - Medicaid/Medi-Cal waiver projects have allowed for substantial funding and our local expansion of services outside of traditional Medi-Cal billable services, including the Whole Person Care waiver pilot that has enhanced mental health and homeless services.
+- Support for a new Centers for Medicare and Medicaid Services (CMS) Medicaid waivers for California.
+The new Cal-AIM waiver proposal is essential to enhance services at the local level particularly in regards to mental health, substance use treatment services and homeless services. - Medicaid/Medi-Cal waiver projects have allowed for substantial funding and local expansion of services outside of traditional Medi-Cal billable services, including the Whole Person Care waiver pilot that has enhanced mental health and homeless services.
 And more recently, the Drug Medi-Cal Organized Deliver System pilot to expand substance use treatment services.